 What is Clarifai?

 Clarifai is a company based in NY that develops powerful image and video recognition solutions.
 Their services include allowing users to train new models for image classification and efficiently search through a database of images.
-Their internally developed neural nets can scan a query image, analyze it, and identify objects/concepts within it.
+Their internally developed neural nets can scan a query image, analyze it and identify objects/concepts within it.

 I began by creating an account a Clarifai account and installing the Clarifai package for Python.
 An API key will be made available on account creation.
-The Clarifai Explorer application enables users to upload images to their Clarifai database and manage customized models.
+The Clarifai Explorer application enables users to upload images to their Clarifai database and manage customised models.